-flattens considerably to -0.28, a drop of 22 per cent from the control group level (as seen in the dashed line in Figure 2).
+considerably to -0.28, a drop of 22% from the control group level (as seen in the dashed line in Figure 2).
 This translates to a 0.37 increase (on a 10-point scale) in the likelihood of the most polarized individuals in the treatment group choosing a democratic candidate compared to similarly polarized individuals exposed to the placebo video.
-This is clear evidence that civic education exposure mitigates some of the negative effects of polarization on the choice of party over democracy.
+This is clear evidence that civic education exposure mitigates some of the negative effects of polarization on the choice of party over democracy.11

 We examine the macro-contextual conditional effects of the treatment-polarization relationship in the next columns in Table 1.
-We compare countries above and below the mean value (2.84) on V-Dem's characterization of the extent to which the country is divided into polarized camps, and for countries above and below 0.5 on the 0-1 Liberal Democracy Index, with p < 0.05, p < 0.01, p < 0.001, p < 0.001.
+We compare countries above and below the mean value (2.84) on V-Dem's characterization of the extent to which the country is divided into polarized camps, and for countries above and below 0.5 on the 0-1 Liberal Democracy Index, with countries above .5 being "clear democracies", and those below 0.5 being at most "ambivalent" in terms of democracy versus autocracy, and which we label as "flawed democracies and autocracies"(Coppedge et al. 2023).

-&lt;sup>11Appendix J shows that, among the treatments, a focus on democracy's 'outputs' and 'rights protection' have consistent interactive effects with prior polarization on democratic choice, while the 'institutional constraints' treatment has no effect in any model.
+11 Appendix J shows that, among the treatments, a focus on democracy's "outputs" and "rights protection" have consistent interactive effects with prior polarization on democratic choice, while the "institutional constraints" treatment has no effect in any model.